zhanglab/psamm/docs/tutorial/import_export.rst

 .. code-block:: shell

     ...
+    WARNING: Species M_pyr_b was converted to boundary condition because of "_b" suffix
+    WARNING: Species M_succ_b was converted to boundary condition because of "_b" suffix
     INFO: Detected biomass reaction: R_Biomass_Ecoli_core_w_GAM
     INFO: Removing compound prefix 'M_'
     INFO: Removing reaction prefix 'R_'
     INFO: Removing compartment prefix 'C_'
     Model: Ecoli_core_model
     - Biomass reaction: Biomass_Ecoli_core_w_GAM
+    - Compartments: 2
     - Compounds: 72
     - Reactions: 95
     - Genes: 137
     INFO: e is extracellular compartment
     INFO: Using default flux limit of 1000.0
-    INFO: Converting exchange reactions to medium definition
+    INFO: Converting exchange reactions to exchange file

 ``psamm-import`` will produce some warnings if there are any aspects of the model that are going to be changed during import.
-In this case the warnings are notifying you that the species with a ``_b`` suffix have been converted to a boundary condition.
-You should also see information on whether the biomass reaction was identified, as well as some basic information on the model name, size and the default flux settings.
+In this case the warnings are notifying you that the metabolites with a ``_b`` suffix have been converted to the boundary conditions of the model.
+There will also be information on what prefixes were removed from the metabolite IDs and if the importer was able to identify the Biomass Reaction in the model.
+This information is important to check to make sure that the model was imported correctly.
+After the import the model will be available and ready to use for any other PSAMM functions.

 Importing an Excel Model
 ~~~~~~~~~~~~~~~~~~~~~~~~